 The reality is that the “new world” presented to M&A attorneys as a result of COVID-19 has done little to stop M&A deals from taking place.
 M&A deals are still possible and the framework for getting from inception to closing has not changed outside of the utilization of the multitude of the advances in technology afforded to attorneys to get from point A to point B.

 The Law Offices of Pullano & Farrow has extensive experience in this, and many other, areas of law and will continue to be available for the needs of our clients.
 If you are looking for more information and guidance regarding your business and the effects COVID-19 may have on it, please feel free to contact one of our attorneys at (585) 730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2020 Law Offices of Pullano & Farrow PLLC